 - Flagged Importers – The same goes for importers.
 If you have a history of penalties imposed on you for under-declaring a cargo, expect your future shipments to be inspected.
 Also, first-time importers are flagged for examination until it is determined that they comply with customs rules and regulations.

-Remark SIAM: These are some of the most common reasons for which a customs inspection is carried out.
+SIAM Shipping Advice: These are some of the most common reasons for which a customs inspection is carried out.
 If your shipment is a bit borderline with Thai regulation, we advise you to contact one of our SIAM Experts to clear the case and see what will be the most convenient solution.
 Don’t panic, contact us now !

 Is the clearing process similar at port and airport?